Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 - **Performance**
   - Virtual machines are ideal for supporting applications that require an operating system's full functionality.
 This can happen when there is a need to manage a wide variety of operating systems.
 However, VMs are time consuming to build and regenerate because they encompass a full stack system.
 Any modifications to a virtual machine snapshot can take significant time to regenerate and validate they behave as expected.
-  - Containers enable greater server-efficiency, cost-effectiveness, and reduced-overhead over VMs.
+  - Containers enable greater server efficiency, cost-effectiveness, and reduced overhead over VMs.
 A container doesn't require its own operating system which corresponds to faster boot times, smaller memory footprints, and generally better performance.
 Containers also help trim hardware, storage, operating system, and server costs as they reduce the need for using VMs.

 - **Maintainability**
   - Each OS in every VM instance needs to be maintained and updated separately.
 This is a time consuming and exhausting task, especially if we have multiple VMs.